Manuel Gayoso de Lemos: Governor of Louisiana

 Gayoso de Lemos succeeded Carondelet as Governor-General of Louisiana on August 5, 1797.
-His first act was to issue a Bando de Buen Gobierno (Edit of Good Government) and to send a list of instructions to commandants of all posts concerning land grants.
+His first act was to issue a Bando de Buen Gobierno (Edict of Good Government) and to send a list of instructions to commandants of all posts concerning land grants.

 As governor, Gayoso de Lemos consolidated the military power of Spain in New Orleans, still fearing a possible thrust south by Britain and desiring to keep Spanish Louisiana as buffer between the U.S. and Spanish Texas.
 He was pragmatic and continued the unofficial policy of allowing Americans to bring their slaves with them from the north, although the importation of new slaves had been prohibited by Spain since 1792.
 However, he was dogmatic in other areas of government; in 1798, he issued a comprehensive edict concerning Catholicism as the state faith of the colony.
 In addition to increasing formal church membership, it attempted to coerce people to give up unnecessarily working on Sundays and holy days.
 In the edict, Gayoso de Lemos condemned anyone who challenged the theology or social centrality of the Church.
 In 1798 he also instituted state-run garbage collection (a novel idea at the time) to prevent the spread of diseases and bad smells in the city.

 Gayoso de Lemos died in New Orleans of yellow fever on July 18, 1799, and his remains were interred in the Saint Louis Cathedral.
 Col. Francisco Bouligny became the acting military governor and Nicolás María Vidal the acting civil governor.
 Gayoso Bayou, a partially covered stream in Memphis, Tennessee, is named after Manuel Gayoso.